-68. Additional provisions - A federal law may -
+68. Additional provisions

-- (a) prescribe any other conditions for a person to acquire citizenship of Solomon Islands; - (b) make additional provisions in relation to the termination, deprivation and renunciation of citizenship; - (c) impose requirements or prescribe procedures for the making of applications for citizenship by naturalisation; - (d) provide for the review of any purported grant of citizenship; - (e) providing for the acquisition of citizenship of Solomon Islands by persons who are not eligible or who are no longer eligible to become citizens under this Chapter; and - (f) otherwise generally giving effect to the provisions of this Chapter.
+- (1) A federal law may - (a) prescribe any other conditions for a person to acquire citizenship of Solomon Islands; - (b) make additional provisions in relation to the termination, deprivation and renunciation of citizenship; - (c) impose requirements or prescribe procedures for the making of applications for citizenship by naturalisation; - (d) provide for the review of any purported grant of citizenship; - (e) providing for the acquisition of citizenship of Solomon Islands by persons who are not eligible or who are no longer eligible to become citizens under this Chapter; and - (f) otherwise generally giving effect to the provisions of this Chapter. - (2) A federal law may also prescribe the conditions for other persons or groups that may wish to reside in Solomon Islands.

-CHAPTER SIX

-GOVERNMENT OF SOLOMON ISLANDS
+CHAPTER SIX GOVERNMENT OF SOLOMON ISLANDS (Date discussed: 14/05/09)

-Part I Structure of Government
+Structure of Government

+69. Composition of Government in the Republic-

+- (1) In the Republic, government is comprised of -

+- (a) Federal Government;

+- (b) State Governments; and

+- (c) Community Governments

-- 69. Composition of Government in the Republic- (1) In the Republic, government is comprised of - - (a) Federal Government; - (b) State Government; and - (c) such other government as are provided for by this Constitution and law. - (2) All spheres of government shall observe and adhere to the principles in this Chapter and shall conduct their activities within the parameters that the Chapter provides.
+- (2) All spheres of government shall observe and adhere to the principles in this Chapter and shall conduct their activities within the parameters that the Chapter provides.